cloudant-labs/pager-flow/README.md

 * Retrieves incident data through PagerDuty API.
 * Constructs a JSON object for each incident.
-* Uploads to Cloudant database.
+* Uploads each incident as a document to Cloudant database.

 Configuration
 ---